 Marketing & Conversion Colors: The Science of High-Converting Design

-In performance marketing, color is not decoration.
+In performance marketing, color isn't decoration.
 It's a visual decision trigger.

-This guide covers how conversion-focused color psychology and A/B testing data work together to increase CTR and revenue.
+This guide explains how color psychology and A/B testing data work together to increase CTR and revenue.

 The Isolation Effect: Why High-Contrast Colors Win Clicks

-The single most important principle behind high-CTR buttons is not emotion—it's difference.
+The most important principle behind high-CTR buttons is not emotion—it's difference.

 The Von Restorff Effect (Isolation Effect)

-When multiple elements look similar, the one that visually stands out is remembered and clicked first.
+When multiple elements look similar, the one that visually stands out gets clicked first.

 Beautiful buttons often underperform